These space-saving, clutter-busting home storage projects will inspire you to organize every space in your home. Trust us, you'll thank us later.

 Maximize Your Closet With These Nook Shelves

 Don’t let the recessed space at the ends of a closet go to waste.
 One of our favorite ways to maximize existing closet space is to install wire shelving to hold blankets, towels or bedding.
 Wire shelves are available in a variety of widths.
 Measure the width and depth of the space.
 Then choose the correct shelving and ask the salesperson to cut the shelves to length for you.
-Subtract 3/8 in. from the actual width to determine the shelf length.
+Subtract 3/8 inch from the actual width to determine the shelf length.
 Buy a pair of end mounting brackets and a pair of plastic clips for each shelf.

 Build These Behind-the-Door Shelves